E3SM-Project/ekea/docs/source/output.rst

 backup directory
 ************************

 This directory contains all the E3SM source files compiled during E3SM compilation.
-This backed-uped files can be used in the case that the files are dynamically generated and delted before completion of compilation.
+These backed-up files can be used in the case that the files are dynamically generated and deleted before completion of compilation.

 etime directory
 ************************